vikas9dev/AWS/aws_saa_c03/td_mcq/topic-based/12_VPC.md

 ✔ Supports long-term growth
 ✔ Fully supported in a dual-stack VPC

+<img src="https://media.tutorialsdojo.com/Amazon_VPC_IPv6.png"
+     alt="Amazon VPC IPv6 architecture"
+     width="600" />

 ### 🔴 **Incorrect Options Explained**

-#### ❌ **Create a new IPv4 subnet with a larger CIDR range**
+<span style="color:red"><strong>#### ❌ Create a new IPv4 subnet with a larger CIDR range</strong></span>

 * IPv4 space is limited; this is only a **temporary fix**.
 * Does not address the root issue: **long-term IPv4 exhaustion**.
 * Fails the “future scalability” requirement.

 The option that says: Set up a new IPv4 subnet with a larger CIDR range.
 Associate the new subnet with the VPC and then launch the instance is incorrect because it is not a scalable, long-term solution.
 While creating a new IPv4 subnet would temporarily solve the immediate problem of address exhaustion, it does not address the fundamental issue of the limited IPv4 address space.
 The company would eventually face the same problem again.
 This approach fails to meet the requirement for future scalability and is a temporary fix rather than a sustainable strategy.

-<img src="https://media.tutorialsdojo.com/Amazon_VPC_IPv6.png"
-     alt="Amazon VPC IPv6 architecture"
-     width="600" />

-#### ❌ **Ensure the VPC has IPv6 CIDRs only and remove IPv4 CIDRs**
+<span style="color:red"><strong>#### ❌ Ensure the VPC has IPv6 CIDRs only and remove IPv4 CIDRs</strong></span>

 * This is **not possible**.
 * All VPCs **must include an IPv4 CIDR block**, even when using IPv6.
 * You **cannot remove** all IPv4 CIDRs from a VPC.

-#### ❌ **Disable IPv4 support and use IPv6 exclusively**
+<span style="color:red"><strong>#### ❌ Disable IPv4 support and use IPv6 exclusively</strong></span>

 * IPv4 **cannot be disabled** on a VPC.
 * Many AWS services still rely on IPv4.
 * Disabling IPv4 would break existing workloads and is not supported by AWS.

 ### 🧠 **Summary**